 Backstage edits and formats all listings to fit its casting-site style and editorial guidelines.

-All postings (a.k.a. listings, casting notices, casting calls, auditions, etc.) typically appear online immediately, 24/7, and are initially marked as "Instant" items, so you can begin receiving applications from talent right away.
-It may take between 1-4 business days for your notice to be officially edited, formatted, and approved.
+All postings (a.k.a. listings, casting notices, casting calls, auditions, etc.) typically appear online immediately and automatically, 24/7, and are initially marked as "Instant" items, so you can begin receiving applications from talent right away.
+However, in some cases additional background-verification checks may be required before the instant-publication status can be implemented.
+Additionally, it may take between 1-4 business days for your notice to be officially vetted, edited, formatted, and approved.
 Once edited and approved, you'll receive a notification; the "Instant" flag will be removed; and your listing may receive additional exposure and promotion.

-Backstage's editors will contact you if additional info is needed to approve your notice for print or online publication.
-References and other materials may be requested to verify your production.
+Backstage's editors will contact you if additional info is needed to approve your account and/or your notice for publication.
+References and other materials may be requested to verify your production, your company, your identity, and your qualifications.
 Your casting notice may be temporarily or permanently removed from the site if Backstage has serious questions about your posting.
 Productions must agree to publish accurate and honest information, and must reveal all relevant details in their listings that are necessary for job applicants to be able to make an informed decision about whether or not to apply (including any key details such as controversial subject matter, nudity requirements, contractual obligations, etc.).
 Backstage reserves the right to publish or not publish any notice in print and/or online regardless of the options chosen at checkout.

 Backstage also reserves the right to edit, update, or reject any listing (or close any account) at its own discretion at any time.